John Metcalf (civil engineer): Memorials

 In 2009, a statue of John Metcalf was placed in the market square in Knaresborough, across from Blind Jack's pub.

 On 7 July 2017, the A658, the Harrogate Southern Bypass, was named 'John Metcalf Way'.

 Epitaph

 All Saints' Church graveyard, Spofforth; Metcalf's final resting place.

 Headstone at All Saints' Church, Spofforth.

-His headstone, erected in the churchyard of All Saints' Church, Spofforth, at the cost of Lord Dundas, bears this epitaph:
+Metcalf's headstone, erected in the churchyard of All Saints' Church, Spofforth, at the cost of Lord Dundas, bears this epitaph: